duyvt6663/Defacement-detection-app/README.md

 # Defacement-detection-app
 Application that employs CNN to detect defacement.
-Dataset includes 1700 defaced (crawled from Zone.h) and 2500 benign (this one is easy to find) web screenshots.
+Dataset includes 1700 defaced (crawled from Zone.h) and 2500 benign (Kaggle) web screenshots.

 The crawler software is also an interesting aspect.
 It is also trained on CNN/Transformer to break Zone.h noisy captcha which in my opinion is extremely annoying.
 The crawler repo is at: https://github.com/duyvt6663/ZoneH.crawler.